gwu-cs-sysprog/lectures/08/01_lecture.md

 ## Linking Undefined Symbols to References Across Objects

-The answer to how the code for libraries is provided is complicated, and has multiple options that represent trade-offs.
+Before we proceed to figure out how multiple `*.o` *objects* are combined into an executable, lets learn what it means for one object to depend on another for some functionality.
-Before we can dive into that, we have to understand how object files (`*.o`) and binaries think about symbols and linking them together.
+To understand this, we have to understand how object files (`*.o`) and binaries think about symbols and linking them together.

 When your program uses a library's API, the library's code is *linked* into your program.
-Linking is the act of taking any symbols (recall: functions and global variables) that are referenced, but not defined in your object (`*.o`) files, and the definition of those symbols in the objects that provide them.
+Linking is the act of taking any symbols that are referenced, but not defined in your object (`*.o`) files, and the definition of those symbols in the objects that provide them.
+A *symbol* is a functions or global variable in your program.
+Each symbol has a representation in your object files so that they can be referenced across objects.
 We have to understanding the linking operation to dive into how libraries can be added into, thus accessible from your program.
-We can see this process in action using the common set of programs for interpreting object files including `nm`, `objdump`, and `readelf`.
+Lets peek into how our objects think about the world using a number of programs that can introspect on the objects including `nm`, `objdump`, and `readelf`.

 As an example, lets look at your `ptrie` implementation.
 We know that each of the tests (in `tests/0?-*.c`) depends on your ptrie implementation in `ptrie.c`.